Being a writer is exciting and fun. But we have so many confused words to work with to express our ideas and imagination.

 Accept vs. Except

 Along with affect and effect, these are two confusing words that so many writers can get wrong.
-Very often, it is not from not knowing but can simply be a typo.
+It is often not from not knowing but can be a typo.

 Accept – to consent to receive something or to undertake an action